TULIP FEVER 25TH AND 26TH APRIL 2019

-Polly in an ornamental crown by Fiona Haser Bizony of Electric Daisy Flower Farm
+Polly in an ornamental crown by Fiona Haser Bizony of Electric Daisy Flower Farm.
+Photography by Alma Haser.

 ‘In our furious world of consumption, the magic of truly ephemeral seasonality has high value.
 Tulips first cultivated in Turkey in the 10th century, have been in vogue ever since.
 They are the floral harbingers of spring, the beautiful Divas of the flower growing world who usher in the new season.
 They fire our imaginations and offer a powerful antidote to our stressful lives' Fiona Haser Bizony.

 Fiona will create an extraordinary ornamental Tulip crown while discussing the role of tulips in the fashion world, and explaining how she has managed to establish a flourishing full-scale flower farm in an unbelievable 12 months.

 Bayntun Flowers, Blackland Park, Calne, Wiltshire, SN11 8UQ